flying-charlie/cs50-final-project/README.md

 The home page of the website - shows your previously created progressions.

 #### login.html
-The page to login to your account
+The page to login to your account.

 #### register.html
-The page to register a new account
+The page to register a new account.

 #### new.html
-The page to create a new progression, with some choices such as time signature and tempo
+The page to create a new progression, with some choices such as time signature and tempo.

 #### edit.html
 The main page of the website - where you create and edit progresssions.
-Contains svg for creating a circle of 5ths, as well as javascript to allow for the editing of progressions and playing back of them (using tone.js)
+Contains svg for creating a circle of 5ths, as well as javascript to allow for the editing of progressions and playing back of them (using tone.js).

 ### static

 #### styles.css
-The stylesheet for the HTML pages
+The stylesheet for the HTML pages.

 #### tone
-The tone.js library (probably not the best way, but I couldn't find a better one)
+The tone.js library (probably not the best way, but I couldn't find a better one).

 ## Design choices
+### languages
+I desided to use Flask (with Jinja) because it was what I was most familar with after the rest of the course.
+I used javascript so I could run things on clientside, and so I could easily use sound playing librarys.

+### svg
+I desided to use svg for the chord adding interface, as it let me make an interface that will already be familiar to many composers, but also was easy to understand for beginners.
+I also decided to use svg because it was something that I wanted to learn anyway.